 5. Saratoga Springs, New York

 The 8th annual All-American Celebration in downtown Saratoga Springs is a one-of-a-kind event culminating in an astounding fireworks show set to patriotic music at dusk on July fourth.
 The weekend celebration is packed full of family-friendly events like a patriotic parade, BBQ and dessert fest, classic car show, everyone’s favorite patriotic pooches and more.
-You’ll find actors dressed in period clothing at Congress Park, along with a family photo opp with Ben Franklin and General Burgoyne, and a Historic City Tour that tells the story of the people and places of Saratoga Springs’ past.
+You’ll find actors dressed in period clothing at Congress Park, along with a family photo op with Ben Franklin and General Burgoyne, and a Historic City Tour that tells the story of the people and places of Saratoga Springs’ past.
 Just before the fireworks are shot off and light up the sky, Congress Park will also host a live reading of the Declaration of Independence.

 The annual Festival of Fireworks in Historic Corolla Park is a much anticipated event for families and visitors of all ages.
 An afternoon of exciting community activities precede a stunning display of fireworks on the northern Outer Banks at dusk.
 During the daytime hours, enjoy live music, food and drink, a cornhole tournament, watermelon eating contest and games, all free of charge.
-Just thirty minutes away, the Fourth of July Parade and Community Celebration in Duck, North Carolina is just as notable, with an extensive parade, more live music and family activities hosted in Duck Town Park.

 7. Bar Harbor, Maine